-John R. Harding Age 57
+John R. Harding

 Mr. Harding was appointed to the Board of Directors in November 2006.
 Mr. Harding co-founded and is Chairman, President and Chief Executive Officer of eSilicon Corporation, a privately held company that designs and manufactures complex, custom chips for a broad and growing portfolio of large and small firms.
 Before starting eSilicon Corporation in May 2000, Mr. Harding served as President, Chief Executive Officer, and director of the publicly traded Cadence Design Systems, Inc., which acquired his former employer, Cooper & Chyan Technology, Inc. Mr. Harding has held a variety of senior management positions at Zycad Corporation and his career also includes positions with TXL and IBM Corporation.
+He is currently an NACD Governance Fellow, having completed the NACD's program for corporate directors.
 Mr. Harding has also held leadership roles at Drew University and Indiana University (IU), where he was Vice Chairman of the Board of Trustees and a member of IU's School of Public and Environmental Affairs Advisory Board, respectively.
 In addition, Mr. Harding has served as a member of the Steering Committee at the U.S. Council on Competitiveness and was a former National Academies' Committee member for Software, Growth and Future of the U.S. Economy.
 In 2012, Mr. Harding was re-elected as the value chain producer director to the board of directors of the Global Semiconductor Alliance, a position he has held since 2010.
 Mr. Harding is a frequent international speaker on the topics of innovation, entrepreneurship and semiconductor trends and policies.